sarmadahmad8/ML-and-DeepLearning-Projects-for-Beginners/README.md

 # 3. CAPTCHA-Text-Recognition-using-CRNN-Pytorch
   CAPTCHA Text Recognition using CRNN in Pytorch.
   Built from scratch using mostly pytorch.
-  Custom architecture and text encoding and edcoding technique.
+  Custom architecture and text encoding and decoding technique.
   90% accuracy on test set.

   Find it [here](https://github.com/sarmadahmad8/ML-and-DeepLearning-Projects-for-Beginners/tree/main/CAPTCHA-Text-Recognition-using-CRNN-Pytorch).